ecotner/flask-website/markdown/index.md

 <br><hr>

 # Teacher
 During my graduate studies I was given the opportunity to teach a wide variety of undergraduate physics classes, ranging from introductory physics 101 for freshman biology majors to upper-division nuclear and particle physics for advanced junior/senior physics majors.
-I have won multiple awards for my teaching, and the experience has given me a lot of experience in distilling down complex ideas to simple ones, and how to communicate them effectively.
+I have won multiple awards for my teaching, and the experience has given me a lot of practical knowledge in distilling down complex ideas to simple ones, and how to communicate them effectively.

 <br><hr>